Genesis-Embodied-AI/Genesis/README.md

 ## Stay tuned :P
-Genesis is a joint effort between multiple universities and industrial partners, and is still under active development.
+Genesis is a collaborative effort between multiple universities and industrial partners, and is still under active development.
 The Genesis team is diligently working towards an alpha release soon.
 Stay tuned for updates!